Skip to content

 Ways to reduce the negative impacts of coughing may be provided by your doctor, pharmacist or physiotherapist.

-The role of breathing techniques and medications may be discussed with your physiotherapist, doctor or pharmacist.
+The role of breathing techniques andThe role of airway clearance techniques and medications will be discussed by your physiotherapist, doctor, nurse or pharmacist

 Various members of your healthcare team may address fatigue depending on the causes and impacts specific to you.